Macedonia, Greece seek to settle name spat at last

-The Greek and Macedonian foreign ministers meet in Vienna on Friday for UN-mediated talks aimed at translating progress in their bitter dispute over the ex-Yugoslav republic's name into a deal.
+The Greek and Macedonian foreign ministers met in Vienna on Friday for UN-mediated talks aimed at translating progress in their bitter, long-running dispute over the ex-Yugoslav republic's name into a deal.

 Greece objects to its northern neighbour's name, arguing it suggests that Macedonia has claims to the territory and heritage of Greece's historic northern region of the same name.